Happa1/unit1-2024/project/project1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
+I will to design and make a ———— for a client who is Ms.Sato.
+The ——– will about ———— and is constructed using the software PyCharm.
 It will take  ———- to make and will be evaluated according to the criteria ———.

-** add a description of your coin and citation ** Litecoing is a cryptoncurrency created from a fork in the Bitoboin blockchain in 2011.
-Itwas initially designed to address the developwer's concerns that Bitocoing was becoming too centraly controlled.
+** add a description of your coin and citation ** Litecoing is the second-oldest cryptoncurrency created from a fork in the Bitoboin blockchain in 2011 by former Google engineer Charlie Lee.
+Litecoin was released with 150 pre-mined coins and has a total supply of 84 million coins, and its blockchain generates a new block every 2.5 minutes.
+A new hashing algorithm allows to reduce over time to preserce the coin's value and faster transaction speeds.

+“Litecoin (LTC): What It Is, How It Works, vs. Bitcoin.”
+Investopedia, 2023, www.investopedia.com/articles/investing/040515/what-litecoin-and-how-does-it-work.asp.
+Accessed 12 Sept.
+2023.
+Napoletano, E. “What Is Litecoin?
+How Does It Work?”
+Forbes, 30 Jan.
+2023, www.forbes.com/advisor/investing/cryptocurrency/litecoin/.
+Accessed 12 Sept.
+2023.

+‌
 Justify the tools/structure of your solution

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger display the graph of transaction and profit.
+4. The electronic ledger display profit.
 5. The electronic ledger shows the past transaction table.
-6. The electronic ledger
+6. The electronic ledger display the graph of transaction and profit.

 # Criteria B: Design